EnigmaCurry/openscad-part-maker/README.md

-Next, open your web browser to https://openscad-part-maker.example.com:3000 (replace the domain with the one you actually used above)
+Next, open your web browser to https://openscad-part-maker.example.com:3000 (replace the domain with the one you actually used above).
+Enter the Username and Password to get in.

 ### Install the native binary (without Docker or Podman)